SpiderNitt/SI23-ONSITES-2/README.md

 ```

-The data should be saved into a Mongodb container with the following collections:
+The data should be saved into a MongoDB container with the following collections:
 - Movies
 - Actors
 - Directors